Porfirio Díaz: González presidency, 1880–1884

-Administration 1884–1896
+Administration, 1884–1896

 To secure his power, Díaz engaged in various forms of co-optation and coercion.
 He constantly balanced between the private desires of different interest groups and playing off one interest against another.
-Following the González presidency, Díaz abandoned favoring his own political group (camarilla) that brought him to power in 1876 in the Plan of Tuxtepec and selected ministers and other high officials from other factions.
+Following the González presidency, Díaz abandoned favoring his political group (camarilla) that brought him to power in 1876 in the Plan of Tuxtepec and selected ministers and other high officials from other factions.
 Those included those loyal to Juárez (Matías Romero) and Lerdo (Manuel Romero Rubio).
 Manuel Dublán was one of the few loyalists from the Plan of Tuxtepec that Díaz retained as a cabinet minister.
 As money flowed to the Mexican treasury from foreign investments, Díaz could buy off his loyalists from Tuxtepec.
 An important group supporting the regime were foreign investors, especially from the U.S. and Great Britain, as well as Germany and France.
 Díaz himself met with investors, binding him with this group in a personal rather than institutional fashion.
 The close cooperation between these foreign elements and the Díaz regime was a key nationalist issue in the Mexican Revolution.

-In order to satisfy any competing domestic forces, such as mestizos and indigenous leaders, Díaz gave them political positions or made them intermediators for foreign interests.
-He acted similarly with rural elites by not interfering with their wealth and haciendas.
+To satisfy any competing domestic forces, such as mestizos and Indigenous leaders, Díaz gave them political positions or made them intermediates for foreign interests.
+He acted similarly to rural elites by not interfering with their wealth and haciendas.
 The urban middle classes in Mexico City were often in opposition to the government, but with the country's economic prosperity and the expansion of the government, they had job opportunities in federal employment.

 Covering both pro- and anti-clerical elements, Díaz was both the head of the Freemasons in Mexico and an important advisor to the Catholic bishops.
 Díaz proved to be a different kind of liberal than those of the past.
 He neither assaulted the Church nor protected it.
 With the influx of foreign investment and investors, Protestant missionaries arrived in Mexico, especially in Mexico's north, and Protestants became an opposition force during the Mexican Revolution.